sebasvila/fif/content/en/posts/the-uniz-is-cutting-again.md

 draft: false
 slug: "the-uniz-is-cutting-again"
 coverImage: /fotos/serra-uniz/P1040696.JPG
 tags:
 - uniz hacksaw
+categories:
+- machine overhauling
+- uniz hacksaw
 ---

-The overhauling of the UNIZ power hacksaw is finished and the saw is cutting steel again :-).
+The overhauling of the UNIZ power hacksaw is finished and the saw is cutting steel again :smile:.
 In the next picture you can see the new electrical controls that are working really smoothly:

-{{< image classes="fig-100 clear"  src="/fotos/serra-uniz/P1040697.JPG" thumbnail-with="75%" >}}
+{{< image classes="fig-100 clear" src="/fotos/serra-uniz/P1040697.JPG"
+thumbnail-with="75%" >}}

 Here I have another picture of the saw while cutting bar:

 {{< image classes="fig-100 clear"  src="/fotos/serra-uniz/P1040696.JPG" thumbnail-with="75%" >}}